colinbut/microservices-template/README.md

 See `.travis.yml` which is a config file for defining build settings on Travis CI.

-Currently, only Travis CI is supported.
+Currently, only Travis CI and Jenkins 2.0+ are supported.

 In the future, I am looking to offer support for:

-- Jenkins 2.0+
 - Circle CI
 - Semaphore